microsoft/NimbusML/docs/developers/developer-guide.md

 Building the repository
 =======================

-The NimbusML repo can be built directly from a terminal or cmd prompt.
+The `mlnet` repo can be built directly from a terminal or cmd prompt.
 See the platform-specific build instructions for your dev environment:

 | [Windows](windows-build.md) | [Linux](linux-build.md) | [Mac](mac-build.md) |

-Nimbus official builds are produced in Azure Dev Ops, as specified by the file `.vsts-ci.yml`.
+`mlnet` official builds are produced in Azure Dev Ops, as specified by the file `.vsts-ci.yml`.